Seven Moments Screenplay Analysis

 There are two things I can do for your screenplay:

 1. I can analyze an existing movie (one that you want to pattern your screenplay after) and provide a detailed breakdown of the movie and how it delivers information to the viewer.
 Let's say you want to write a screenplay with a story that flows similar to L.A.
 Confidential.
 I can dissect the movie and create a blueprint for organizing your story with similar pacing.
-I can analyze any movie as long as it's available on DVD or Blue Ray and is no more than 100 minutes long.
-I can do this for $595.
+I can analyze any film as long as it's available on DVD or Blue-ray or streaming and is no more than 100 minutes long.
+I can do this for $750.
 Keep in mind I will retain the rights to the blueprint itself and you will simply get a PDF copy of it for your own use.

 2. If you already have a screenplay and you're wanting to polish it up or you simply want another opinion before you start spending tens of thousands of dollars in production, I can provide my unique in-depth analysis along with a detailed breakdown (see below).